readthedocs/readthedocs.org/docs/user/analytics.rst

 How to use traffic analytics
 ============================

-In this guide, you can learn to use Read the Docs' built-in traffic analytics for your documentation project.
-You will also learn how to optionally add your own Google Analytics account or completely disable Google Analytics on your project.
+This guide covers traffic analytics for your documentation project, either built-in or provided through Read the Docs Addons.
+You can also learn how to enable or disable Google Analytics.

 Traffic Analytics lets you see *which* documents your users are reading.
 This allows you to understand how your documentation is being used,